 - Lie back and put your feet flat on the ground with your knees flexed.

-- Breath out while supporting your shoulders.
+- Breathe out while supporting your shoulders.
 Avoid leading with your curves (or yanking your neck off the floor with your arms).

 - Hold for one second.
 Next, lower yourself back down to the floor in a controlled way.

 - copy with between eight and 12 copies.
 Remember to happen proper form, which limits excessive spine stress.
-Keep your feet, tailbone, and lower back upon the floor to complete the exercise.
+Keep your feet, tailbone, and lower back on the floor to complete the exercise.